 Trazodone.
 Used to treat depression and anxiety.

-NOTE: You may replace one addiction for another if you use some of these medications.
 To prevent cross addiction, consult with your doctor if you start having feelings of euphoria, and cravings.

 Always consult with your doctor before start tapering medications like Norco that contain hydrocodone.
 DO NOT DO IT ALONE!
 Stick to the doctor’s instructions.